To All Awards

 NOTE: Applied Arts reserves the right to move an entry to another category if we feel it unsuitable or incorrectly categorized.

 Is my entry a single series, and campaign?
-A single means one piece, and series means you are submitting more than 1 piece of the same project to a maximum of three.
-A campaign is up to 6 pieces for the Student competition.
+A single means one piece, and series means you are submitting more than one piece of the same project to a maximum of three.
+A campaign is up to six pieces for the Student competition.
 If an entry contains more than the specified images, we will either contact you to split the submission into multiple entries, or choose which ones will be judged, so it's best to stick to the indicated number of pieces specified.

 Entry Material FAQ